ba4g/ba4g.github.io/literature-review.md

 | Day 2 | Indexed Alignment  | [Genome structural variation discovery and genotyping][3] <br> [Fast and accurate short read alignment with Burrows-Wheeler transform][4] |
 | Day 4 | Pan-genomics       | [Computational pan-genomics: status, promises and challenges][5] <br> [Variation graph toolkit improves read mapping by representing genetic variation in the reference][6] |

-# Some recent publications - for state-of-the-art literature presentations
+# Some recent publications - for state of the art literature presentations
 Here is a curated list of some suggested papers you can choose for your state of the art literature presentations.
 ###